 November 15, 2012

 At the last moment the Darjeeling taxi driver dropped off my bag with all the gear.
 I was very happy.
 The poor men walked for 5 days with it and made it back just in time.
 What an awesome fellow.
+I can not say enough how absolutely amazing the Nepalis are.
 I departed Kathmandu loaded up like a camel.

 The flight from Kathmandu to Doha was absolutely spectacular.
 It went along the spine of the Himalayas along the Manaslu, Annapurna and Dhaulagiri.
 The plane was only 33% full so I had a choice of a prime window seat.
 Just when I was ready to say no to any future trips to Nepal, I was exposed to this!
 The most spectacular scenery ever.